The start of Autumn

 Tree leaves:

-• Tree leaves will soon start to fall and the net should be fixed across the pond to prevent them falling into the water
+• Tree leaves will soon start to fall and the covering net should be fixed across the pond to prevent them falling into the water

 • Put the net in place as soon as the first winds are forecast - the first windy night will bring down more leaves than you expect.